-Bastet is associated with femininity and cats.
-Although she initially began as a goddess of the sun based on her father’s powers, her appearance was predominantly feline, and it changed over time from a wild lioness to a domesticated cat.
-Specifically, she is often portrayed as a female cat in a seated position.
+Although Bastet initially began as a goddess of the sun based on her father’s powers, her appearance was predominantly feline.
+Her appearance changed over time from a wild lioness to a domesticated cat.
+She is often portrayed as a female cat in a seated position.

 Powers & Duties